Foods You Should Never Ever Freeze

 celsopupo/istockphoto

 Do not freeze a can of soda despite the appeal of a rapidly iced Coke.
 You know you’re going to forget to go back and drink it right away.
-It will pop, with Children’s Museum of Indianapolis offering details of why this happens.
+It will pop and create a giant mess in the freezer.
+The Children’s Museum of Indianapolis offers details as to why this happens.

 Three Lobsters